On the modified $J$-equation: Introduction

 The organization of this paper is as follows.
-In Section \ref{Preliminaries} we collect some fundamental properties that will be used throughout this paper.
-In Section \ref{The modified J-flow} we establish the long-time existence of the modified $J$-flow.
-In particular we prove the convergence of the flow when $b \geq 0$, which gives a proof of Theorem \ref{existence of solutions to the generalized equation}.
-In Section \ref{Coercivity of the modified J-functional} we will show that the existence of solutions is equivalent to the coercivity of the modified $J$-functional $J_{T,\omega}$ (Theorem \ref{existence and coercivity}).
-As a corollary a proof of Theorem \ref{solvability is independent of omega} is also given.
-In Section \ref{A Nakai-Moishezon type criterion for compact toric manifolds} we estabilish a Nakai--Moishezon type criterion for compact toric manifolds, which gives our main result, Theorem \ref{NM criterion for toric manifolds}.
+In Section \ref{Preliminaries} we review several basic properties that will be used throughout the paper.
+Section \ref{The modified J-flow} is devoted to the study of the long-time behavior of the modified $J$-flow; in particular, we prove its convergence when $b \geq 0$ under the existence of subsolutions, thereby establishing Theorem \ref{existence of solutions to the generalized equation}.
+In Section \ref{Coercivity of the modified J-functional}, we show that the existence of solutions is equivalent to the coercivity of the functional $J_v^\omega$ (Theorem \ref{existence and coercivity}), from which Theorem \ref{solvability is independent of omega} follows as a corollary.
+Section \ref{A Nakai-Moishezon type criterion for smooth projective toric varieties} develops a Nakai--Moishezon type criterion for smooth projective toric varieties, providing the proof of Theorem \ref{NM criterion for smooth projective toric varieties}.
+Finally, in Section \ref{A numerical criterion for extremal Kahler metrics}, we discuss how Conjecture \ref{NM criterion} can be combined with the results of Delcroix--Jubert \cite{DJ25} to address the existence problem for extremal K\"ahler metrics.